 In its last review of the United States in 2006, this Committee called on the United States to "take all steps necessary...to ensure the equality of women before the law and equal protection of the law, as well as effective protection against discrimination [which includes sexual assault and harassment] on the ground of sex."
 (CCPR/C/USA/CO/3/Rev.1, para.
 28).
-More recently, in her June 2011 report, the UN Special Rapporteur on violence against women recommended that the United States "[e]nsure the effective implementation of a no-tolerance policy for rape, sexual assault and sexual harassments in the military, [and] ensure adequate investigation of all allegations by an independent authority."
+More recently, in her June 2011 report, the UN Special Rapporteur on violence against women, its causes and consequences, recommended that the United States "[e]nsure the effective implementation of a no-tolerance policy for rape, sexual assault and sexual harassments in the military, [and] ensure adequate investigation of all allegations by an independent authority."
 (A/HRC/17/26/Add.5, IV(B)(a)).
+Despite the Committee's instruction in 2006 and the Special Rapporteur's recommendation in 2011, there has been a marked increase in the number of reported sexual assaults.

 In its fourth periodic report to the Human Rights Committee for this session, the United States reiterated its position that "[t]he chain of command is the primary and preferred channel for identifying and correcting discriminatory practices" including sexual harassment.
 This approach is problematic.
 The continued prevalence of sexual assault and harassment of servicewomen and impunity for perpetrators violates women's equal rights under Article 3 and their right to non-discrimination under Article 2(a) of the ICCPR.
 To address this issue and prevent future assaults, the United States must demonstrate through action that it takes these crimes seriously.
 The current structure of the military justice system allows officers within the perpetrator's chain of command to wield undue (and unmonitored) influence over sexual assault cases.
+Given that years of Congressional hearings, taskforces and reports have made no discernible change, it is abundantly clear that current efforts to address sexual assault in the U.S. military are not being taken seriously: more assertive actions must be taken to better prevent sexual assault and enable survivors to access justice and services.
+In an attempt to hold the Department of Defense accountable, Senator Gillibrand introduced the Military Justice Improvement Act in the U.S. Senate which, if enacted, would professionalize the military justice system and place decision-making authority in the hands of attorneys.

-We hope the Committee will raise the urgent need to reform the military justice system, as the United Kingdom and Canada have recently done, so that professional military prosecutors are responsible for investigating and prosecuting MST cases.
+We hope the Committee will raise the urgent need to reform the military justice system, as the United Kingdom and Canada have recently done, so that MST cases are effectively prosecuted.